Sharpness of the percolation transition in the two-dimensional contact process: Preliminaries

-\end{section} \begin{section}{Preliminaries} \begin{subsection}{Contact process ingredients} A well-known classical result for the Contact Process is that there is a critical value $\lambda_c$ such that: \\ (a) If $\lambda < \lambda_c$ the contact process `dies out', and $\bnu$ is concentrated on the trivial configuration where all vertices are vacant. \\ (b) If $\lambda > \lambda_c$, $\bnu$ is non-trivial, and $\mu_t$ converges exponentially to $\bnu$ as $t \rightarrow \infty$ (see Theorem 2.30 and equation (2.31) in \cite{Li99} which are based on the work by Bezuidenhout-Grimmett (\cite{BeGr90} and \cite{BeGr91}):
+A well-known classical result for the contact process is that there is a critical value $\lambda_c$ such that: \begin{longlist}[(a)] \item[(a)] If $\lambda < \lambda_c$ the contact process ``dies out'' and $\bnu$ is concentrated on the trivial configuration where all vertices are vacant. \item[(b)] If $\lambda > \lambda_c$, $\bnu$ is nontrivial and $\mu_t$ converges exponentially to $\bnu$ as $t \rightarrow \infty$ (see \cite{Li99}, Theorem 2.30 and equation (2.31), which are based on the work by Bezuidenhout and Grimmett \cite{BeGr90,BeGr91}): For all $\lambda > \lambda_c$ there exist $C_3, C_4 > 0$ such that for all $t > 0$